tarantuli/medas-service-manager/README.md

 > You should place the Package file in the `src` directory of your project, so the `sourceDirectory()` return value
 > should be `__DIR__`.

-`initialize()` is called when the package is added to the service manager.
+`initialize()` is called when the service manager is instantiated.
 The `BasePackage` declares an empty method as a default.

 `postInstall()` is called after composer is done updating packages.
 The `BasePackage` declares an empty method as a